Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 | **1 x 2x13 header** | SBC | This is for connecting a single board computer (SBC) such as a Raspberry Pi. |
 | **1 x 2x5 header** | TEMPDB | This is for connecting PT100 and thermocouple interface boards. |
 | **1 x RJ11 CAN connector** | CAN_OUT | RJ11 CAN connector and permanent termination resistor, so it must be at one end of the CAN bus |

+**Notes**

+1. Total 12V load should not exceed 800mA
+1. 5V power can be sourced from multiple inputs (USB, External 5V input, SBC) as well as the internal 5V regulator.
+Total 3.3V and 5V load combined should not exceed 800mA when powered from the internal 5V regulator. see the "[Power Distribution, 5V](https://docs.duet3d.com/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview#h-5v)" subsection below for more information

 ## LED indications